-Abstract: The thesis is expanding the possibilities of the EduARd project to share the created content, experiment with a lot more resources and share their creations.
-In the thesis, a summary of the project's current state is followed by the analysis of the similar services and dedicates a section for the analysis of the User-Centered Design methodology as the intended direction of development.
+Abstract: The thesis is expanding the EduARd project features by adding the possibility to share the created content, therefore it widens the possibilities for its users to experiment with a lot more resources and to share their creations.

+In the thesis, the summary of the project's current state is followed by the analysis of the similar services and dedicates a section for the analysis of the User-Centered Design methodology as the intended direction of development.

 Then it proceeds to the design of the user interface for two considered user flows: The Marketplace resource addition and consumption.

-It decides to implement the API as a separate service to fill the requirements without disrupting current API implementation and integrated frontend sections for the adding, using, searching listing of the Marketplace resources.
+It decides to implement the API as a separate service to fill the requirements without disrupting the current API implementation.
+The frontend section for the adding, using, listing and filtering of the Marketplace resources is integrated into the existing solution.

-Based on the design, the prototype that allows the adding and listing of the resources is implemented.
-The thesis ends with the quantitative user survey and qualitative user studies proposal.
+Based on the design, the prototype that allows the adding, listing and consuming of the resources is implemented.
+The thesis ends with qualitative user studies and quantitative user survey proposals.